A Gap Year in Fiji

-When you think of Fiji, located in Australasia, you think of sandy white beaches, palm trees swaying in the breeze, and bright blue waters for as far as the eye can see.
+When you think of backpacking on a gap year in Fiji, located in Australasia, you think of sandy white beaches, palm trees swaying in the breeze, and bright blue waters for as far as the eye can see.
 Well, that's exactly what it's like.
 Think paradise, because you've just found it.

 This is where we'd usually talk about the cities on offer, but Fiji doesn't really have anything that compares to the cities you're used to.
 And that's a good thing!
 Fiji is not just one idyllic island but hundreds (322 to be exact), and each offers perfect pristine beaches and a lazy lifestyle.
 The two biggest islands are Viti Levu and Vanua Levu; they account for 75% of the total land area of the country, and it's here you'll find the bulk of the accommodation, shops, and bars.
 It's a popular backpacking destination, so there's plenty of partying to be found.